Australian Wine Producers

 Number of wine producers

-In other business trends, the percentage of wine companies making fortified wine remains steady at about 28%, but those making sparkling wines continues to grow and now stands at 42%, up from 39% two years ago and only 29% five years ago.
+In other business trends, the percentage of wine companies making fortified wine remains steady at about 29%, but those making sparkling wines continues to grow and now stands at 44%.
+However, organic winemakers are yet to gain traction within the industry (Table 13).

 Wine producer industry rankings